heig-vd-iai/canopen-stack/tasks.md

 ### Other
 - p.103: The default values shall be set valid after the CANopen device is reset (NMT service reset node for sub-index from 01h to 7Fh, NMT service reset communication for sub-index 02h) or power cycled
-- p.112, 1019: A change of the value shall be responded with a SDO abort (abort code: 0800 0022h or 0800 0000h) in case the sync cycle period is unequal to 0
 - node.cpp: make sure function code is supported (filters)
 - node.cpp: don't mix sync and emcy messages
 - implement all predefined objects